mahikarao/NLP-Learnings/README.md

            *the head of a fictitious magazine before RECRUITING a new employee to check the originality in ideas and not traditional un-plagiarized content by apps like spin bot etc.*

+3. Task3:- File has been uploaded as HTML.
+Notice how first time I encountered and overcame errors in JUPYTER notebook while exploring Brown, Webtech and Gutenberg Corpus

 ```